f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 See the following solution article about expired certificates and how to report which certificates are expired, and how to renew them and rebuild the Openshift cluster.

 `K64001020: Certificates on VELOS blades expire after one year and cause blades and tenants to go offline <https://my.f5.com/manage/s/article/K64001020>`_

+If a cluster rebuild is required follow the steps in the following solution article:

+`K000139870: Troubleshoot the Openshift cluster installation in F5OS-C <https://my.f5.com/manage/s/article/K000139870>`_

 .. code-block:: bash